Ghana Football Association: History

-The Gold Coast Amateur Football Association

-In 1952, the Government of the Gold Coast enacted Ordinance 14, which established the Gold Coast Amateur Sports Council, and granted the Government of the Gold Coast the legal authority to control all amateur Associations, including Football.

-As the popularity of the game spread throughout the country, the existing clubs met towards the end of 1930 and elected Richard Maabuo Akwei as their chairman.

-Towards the middle of 1950, the clubs, spearheaded by Ohene Djan, accused Akwei of maladministration and questioned his ability to help grow Ghanaian Football.
-They therefore addressed petitions to the Governor of the Gold Coast, Sir Charles Arden-Clarke, and the Pioneer Sports Organizer, Joseph Ranadurai, on the maladministration of the Amateur Football Association by Akwei.
-While the petition was being addressed, Ohene Djan led a "Football Revolution" and succeeded in toppling the Akwei Administration in 1957.

-The Football Revolution (1957)

 In 1957, Ohene Djan was elected General Secretary of the Football Association by the clubs and the Ghana Amateur Football Association was officially founded.
 He strategically affiliated the Association with FIFA in 1958 and the CAF in 1960.

-Ohene Djan was instrumental in securing sponsorship for the first Ghanaian FA cup competition from a pharmaceutical firm, Merrs R.R.
-Harding and Company.
-In the same year he succeeded in securing the services of an expatriate Coach, George Ainsley, for the National Team.
-Then in 1959, he succeeded again in organizing the first national league, before Ghana became a republic on 1st July, 1960.

-The Winneba Declaration

-Through the 1993 Winneba Declaration, Ghanaian football was able to shrug off its amateur status.
+Through the 1993 Winneba Declaration, Ghanaian association football was able to shrug off its amateur status.
 The formation of professional teams allowed clubs to be incorporated under the companies code (Act 179, 1963) as Limited liability companies.

-Dissolution

-Kurt Okraku became current Ghana Football Association president on 7 October 2019.

-The Association was dissolved 'with immediate effect' on 7 June 2018, after undercover journalist Anas Aremeyaw Anas revealed the amount of corruption in the association and Ghanaian football in general through his investigative documentary, Number 12: When Greed and Corruption Become the Norm.
+The Association was dissolved 'with immediate effect' on 7 June 2018, after undercover journalist Anas Aremeyaw Anas revealed the amount of corruption in the association and Ghanaian association football in general through his investigative documentary, Number 12: When Greed and Corruption Become the Norm.
 Referees and officials of the association were filmed taking bribes.
 Former Sports Minister Isaac Kwame Asiamah referred to Kwesi Nyantakyi on Accra-based Joy FM as a "former president" because all arms and affiliates of the GFA stood dissolved.
 Due to that the 2018 Ghanaian Premier League was cancelled while FIFA banned Ghana from any international competition till further notice.
 The GFA was set to reopen in August 2019.